TOURNAMENT

 Tournament Info – Pricing/Schedule/Events

-The Spring 2026 Bobby Lawrence Karate Interschool tournament is scheduled for May 2, 2026.
+The Spring 2026 Bobby Lawrence Karate Interschool tournament is May 2, 2026.
 It will be held in the East Gym at Mountain View High School (665 W Center St, Orem, UT 84057).

 Tournament Logistics